 - Blog Content Creator - ByzRoma1453: A History of Late Antiquity and Byzantium - https://byzroma1453.com/

 - Podcast Guest Speaker: (March 2019) Antiquity in Question – Episode Six: The Byzantine Empire and Sassanid Persia – Were they Natural Rivals? - https://www.youtube.com/watch?v=yVDOye0NUCE&t=1475s

 - Committee Member of the South-West and Wales Late Antique, Early Medieval, and Byzantine Network (LAEMB)

-The thesis is a comparative study of Roman and Sasanian leadership portrayed by Theophylact Simocatta’s History.
-Theophylact’s History is famous for its narration of Maurice’s wars; however, the text has a greater relevance to historians and a wider examination needs to be undertaken within the context of royal and military leadership.
-The research will focus on examining the Roman autokrator and Sasanian Šāhanšāh, but will possibly consider aspects of Avar leadership, and how the Khagan compared to their counterparts within Theophylact’s History.
-Certain key aspects of late antique leadership will be addressed such as legitimacy and dynasty, alongside offering an analysis into the transforming military role of the late Roman autokrator and the Persian Šāhanšāh.
-Theophylact hoped his audience would read his History as advice literature and for that part it would be unjustifiable to not examine a key theme Theophylact wanted to disclose to his audience.
+This thesis is a study of Roman, Sasanian and Avar leadership portrayals depicted in Theophylact Simocatta’s History.
+Theophylact’s History is most noted for its narration of the Emperor Maurice’s wars (AD 582-602); however, the text has greater relevance to historians and a wider examination of it, within the context of royal and military leadership, will open up new avenues in order to better understand leadership during the late sixth and early seventh century.
+The research will focus on examining the Roman autokrator and Sasanian Šāhanšāh, alongside aspects of Avar leadership, and how the Khagan compares to his counterparts within Theophylact’s History.
+Key aspects of Late Antique leadership will be addressed such as legitimacy and dynasty, alongside offering an analysis into the transforming military role of the Late Roman autokrator and Sasanian Šāhanšāh.